KonnorRogers/snowpack-plugin-rollup-bundle/README.md

 HTML scripts.
 If you would like to see this feature, I would be happy to add it.
 For now, this project is purely for the use of Snowpacker.

+1 CSS file is generated per entrypoint.
+In addition, you must manually add your stylesheets into your built HTML files with a stylesheet `<link />` tag.

 ## Developing locally

 ```bash